 Bread, breakfast cereal, soup and cheese are all significant sources of salt.
-However, these foods also provide important nutrients so should not be totally excluded from your family’s diet.
-Processed meats, snack foods and many take-away foods are often laden with salt and offer far less nutritional value, so aim to cut back on them.
+However, these foods also provide essential nutrients so should not be excluded entirely from your family’s diet.
+Processed meats, snack foods and many takeaway foods are often laden with salt and offer far less nutritional value, so aim to cut back on them.
 Here are some foods that commonly contain salt:

 - Snack foods – seasoned crackers/biscuits, chips, Salted nuts